Archives and records management policy

-- Identifies and protects the Gallery’s vital records (i.e. those records which would be needed to re-establish the business of the Gallery in the event of a disaster, and without which it could not operate).
+- Identifies and protects the Gallery’s vital records (i.e. those records which need to be retained to meet statutory record keeping requirements or which would be needed to re-establish the business of the Gallery in the event of a disaster, and without which it could not operate).

-- Identifies and preserves securely those records deemed worthy of permanent preservation, thus protecting the Gallery’s historical memory.
+- Identifies and preserves securely those records deemed worthy of permanent preservation, thus protecting the Gallery’s corporate memory.

-- Destroys other records once they are no longer required, thus ensuring the efficient use of Gallery accommodation and electronic storage systems.
+- Destroys records once they are no longer required according to agreed retention schedules, thus ensuring the efficient use of Gallery accommodation, electronic storage systems and compliance with legislation.